Information Technology Services

 Antivirus & Computer Updates

-Recently, several colleges were hit by a virus/worm known as WormBlaster and Welchia.
+In the past various colleges and universities have been hit by viruses/worms such as WormBlaster and Welchia.
 These worms infected a wide variety of computers across the Internet, mostly without the users’ knowledge.
 Although these computers appeared to run fine, damage was being done to the internal networks and caused outages and network slowness.
 Because of situations like this example, Information Technology Services (ITS) wants you to be aware of the following.

 - Just because you recently purchased a new computer does NOT mean it is protected.

-- Make sure you have an antivirus program installed, such as Avast, McAfee, Vipre, Norton, or Kasperksy.
+- Make sure you have an antivirus program installed, such as:

 - Make sure you have a spyware or adware removal program installed, such as Ad-Aware or Spybot-Search and Destroy.
 Please note that even if these programs are installed, it is imperative they are updated MONTHLY.
 Many programs will require you to purchase a subscription contract.